langchain-ai/langchain/docs/index.rst

 Getting Started
 ----------------

-Checkout the below guide for a walkthrough of how to get started using LangChain to create an Language Model application.
+How to get started using LangChain to create an Language Model application.

-- `Getting Started Documentation <./getting_started/getting_started.html>`_
+- `Getting Started tutorial <./getting_started/getting_started.html>`_

+Tutorials created by community experts and presented on YouTube.

+- `Tutorials <./getting_started/tutorials.html>`_

 .. toctree::
    :maxdepth: 1